-Eating disorder is a serious mental and physical health condition, and requires careful treatment from medical, physical and emotional health perspectives.
+Eating disorders are a serious mental and physical health condition, and requires careful treatment from medical, physical and emotional health perspectives.
 At The Banyans Health and Wellness, our multidisciplinary team of professionals work collaboratively to ensure a superior care and long-term recovery of guests experiencing eating disorder.

 Eating Disorder has serious impacts on the body’s ability to function in a healthy way.
 Long-term eating disorder may have consequences on a person’s liver function, digestion, thyroid function and more; highlighting the necessity of a medically supervised transition toward a healthy lifestyle.
 Guests at The Banyans regularly partner with general practitioners, medical specialists and registered nurses to ensure the highest standard of medical care.